ddnexus/irt/README.markdown

 require the irt_helper.rb #1, #2.
 But if you run the same from the first_level dir, the irt_helper.rb #1
 will not be loaded, so be careful to be in the right dir to make it work properly.

+### Rails

+You can use irt instead of the standard Rails console, by just calling the irt executable from any Rails application dir.
+By default IRT will output the rails log (colored in blue) right in the console.

+You can switch the rails log ON or OFF by using the 'rails\_log\_on' and 'rails\_log\_off' commands in any session, besides you can set the option true or false in the ~/.irtrc file.

-### Rails 3
+#### Rails 3

 You must add the gem to your Gemfile, to make the bundler happy:

     gem 'irt'

-eventually adding it only to the group you prefer
+eventually adding it only to the group that you prefer.

 ## Known Issue